 |---|---|---|

-Completeness | Clearly answers both what (create competitor comparison/alternative pages for SEO and sales enablement, covering four formats) and when (explicit 'Use when' clause with comprehensive trigger terms).
-Also includes helpful scope boundary referencing sales-enablement skill. | 3 / 3 |
+Completeness | Clearly answers both 'what' (create competitor comparison/alternative pages for SEO and sales enablement, covering four formats) and 'when' (explicit 'Use when' clause with detailed trigger terms).
+Also includes a helpful disambiguation pointer to sales-enablement for related but distinct use cases. | 3 / 3 |

-Trigger Term Quality | Excellent coverage of natural trigger terms users would say: 'alternative page,' 'vs page,' 'competitor comparison,' '[Product] vs [Product],' '[Product] alternative,' 'battle card,' 'competitor teardown,' and 'how do we compare to X.' These are realistic phrases users would naturally use. | 3 / 3 |
+Trigger Term Quality | Excellent coverage of natural trigger terms: 'alternative page,' 'vs page,' 'competitor comparison,' 'comparison page,' '[Product] vs [Product],' '[Product] alternative,' 'competitive landing pages,' 'how do we compare to X,' 'battle card,' 'competitor teardown.'
+These are terms users would naturally use. | 3 / 3 |

 Total | 11 / 12 Passed |